Fantasy football: Pittman, Higgins among must-start wide receivers for Week 4

 1/5

 MIAMI, Sept.
-27 (UPI) -- Michael Pittman Jr. and Tee Higgins are among my must-start wide receivers for Week 4 of the 2022 fantasy football season.
+27 (UPI) -- Michael Pittman Jr. is among my must-start wide receivers for Week 4 of the 2022 fantasy football season.

 Each of my must-start pass catchers ranks inside the top 42 of my rankings, which means they should be in lineups for leagues with at least 14 teams that can start up to three wide receivers.